Cheddar Reservoir

 Cheddar Reservoir is an artificial reservoir in Somerset, England, operated by Bristol Water.
-Dating from the 1930s it has a capacity of 1350 million gallons (6,140,000 cubic metres).
+Dating from the 1930s it has a capacity of 135 million gallons (613,700 cubic metres).
 The reservoir is supplied with water taken from the Cheddar Yeo river in Cheddar Gorge.
 The inlet grate for the 54 in water pipe that is used to transport the water can be seen immediately upstream from the sensory garden in Cheddar Gorge.
 It lies to the west of the village of Cheddar and south east of the town of Axbridge.
 Because of this it is sometimes known as Axbridge Reservoir.
 It is roughly circular in shape, and surrounded by large earth banks which are grazed by sheep.
+A public footpath circles the perimeter of the reservoir, the length of a circuit being approximately 2.25 miles.

 History

 The reservoir was built by Sir Robert McAlpine and completed in 1937.
 It was the first British reservoir to permit sailing.

 Description

 The reservoir has been designated as a Site of Special Scientific Interest (Ref No:1003948) due to its wintering waterfowl populations.
 Two car parks give access to the reservoir; one is at the Axbridge end, and on the eastern side, accessible from Cheddar.
 Two water towers are present, one at the Cheddar end, and one at the Axbridge end.
 Bristol Corinthians sailing club is situated at its northern end.
 Other recreational activities at the reservoir include windsurfing, angling (for pike, tench, roach, perch and eels), and birdwatching.